vron7/Aha-s/README.md

 ---

-**Promise** is a standardized approach to dealign with asynchronous events and callbacks
+**Promise** is a standardized approach to dealign with asynchronous events and callbacks. now lets write one
-Lets write one
 ```js
 const PENDING = 0;
 const FULFILLED = 1;